 These designers' love for clean lines, organic textures, and minimal shapes made waves on the midcentury design scene, so much so that many Scandinavian midcentury designs are still very present in homes today.
 In fact, Scandinavian designs are some of the most coveted and easily recognized furniture designs around the world.
 Keep scrolling for a comprehensive list of our most well-loved Danish, Norwegian, and Swedish furniture designers—and pick one to include in your own space.

-Best-Known Work: the Safari Chair
+Best-Known Work: The Safari Chair

-Poul Henningsen achieved international icon status with a series of lighting fixtures in the 1920s when the electric light bulb was still considered a new technology.
+Poul Henningsen achieved international icon status with a series of lighting fixtures in the '20s when the electric light bulb was still considered a new technology.
 The PH lamp, Artichoke lamp, and Snowball lamp (shown above) are still manufactured nearly a century later.

-Best-Known Work: the Artichoke Lamp
+Best-Known Work: The Artichoke Lamp

 Best-Known Work: His iconic fabrics

-Best-Known Work: the Egg Chair and the Swan Chair
+Best-Known Work: The Egg Chair and the Swan Chair

-Although Greta Magnusson Grossman spent the last 50 years of her life in California, she first established herself as a young designer in Sweden, her home country.
+Although Greta Magnusson-Grossman spent the last 50 years of her life in California, she first established herself as a young designer in Sweden, her home country.
 Marrying Scandinavian and Californian modernist aesthetics, she opened her second shop on Rodeo Drive in Los Angeles, selling Swedish designs to notable personalities like Greta Garbo and Frank Sinatra.

-Best-Known Work: the Grasshopper Lamp
+Best-Known Work: The Grasshopper Lamp

-Best-Known Work: the Chieftains Chair
+Best-Known Work: The Chieftains Chair

-Best-Known Work: His chairs, too many to name
+Best-Known Work: His chairs (too many to name)

-Best-Known Work: the Spanish Chair
+Best-Known Work: The Spanish Chair

 Another Scandinavian expat, Jens Risom emigrated from his home country of Denmark to the United States in 1939, around the same time as Greta Grossman.
 At the ripe age of 23, he had already attended business school and designed furniture for Kaare Klint.
 His Risom chair was one of the first to be manufactured by Knoll (and is still manufactured today)!

-Best-Known Work: the Risom Chair
+Best-Known Work: The Risom Lounge Chair

-Best-Known Work: the Clam Chair
+Best-Known Work: The Clam Chair

-Niels Otto Møller’s furniture repertoire might be small, in comparison with his more prolific counterparts, but this only speaks highly of his uncompromising craftsmanship.
+Niels Otto Møller’s furniture repertoire might be small in comparison with his more prolific counterparts, but this only speaks highly of his uncompromising craftsmanship.
 Each design took him five years to complete, making his collections even more coveted and close to perfection.
 This might explain why his dining chairs are still found in homes all over the world today, including the stunning Joel Barkley–designed Hamptons home above.

-Best-Known Work: the Møller Dining Chairs
+Best-Known Work: The Møller dining chairs

-I first discovered Verner Panton in my teens, while researching a light-up coffee table passed on from my grandmother.
+I first discovered Verner Panton in my teens while researching a light-up coffee table passed on from my grandmother.
 It was one of my first forays into the design world.
-Panton (not to be confused with Pantone!) apprenticed with Arne Jacobsen and subsequently established himself as an avant-garde designer, most well-known for his fluid futuristic shapes and his use of plastics in bright vibrant colors.
+Panton (not to be confused with Pantone!) apprenticed with Arne Jacobsen and subsequently established himself as an avant-garde designer, most well known for his fluid futuristic shapes and his use of plastics in bright vibrant colors.

-Best-Known Work: the Panton Chair
+Best-Known Work: The Panton Chair